Modular proximal optimization for multidimensional total-variation regularization

 which is actually nothing but $\prox_{\lambda\norm{\cdot}{p}}(\vu)$.
 The optimal solution, say $\vw^*$, to~\eqref{eq:11} can be obtained by solving~\eqref{eq:8}, by using the Moreau-decomposition~\eqref{eq.10} which yields

 Projection~\eqref{eq:11} is computed many times within GP, so it is crucial to solve it rapidly and accurately.
-To this end, we first turn~\eqref{eq:8} into a differentiable problem and then derive a projected-Newton method following our approach of \S\ref{sec:tvl1}.
+To this end, we first turn~\eqref{eq:8} into a differentiable problem and then derive a projected-Newton method following our approach presented in Appendix \ref{app:projNewton}.

 Assume therefore, without loss of generality that $\vu \ge 0$, so that $\vw \ge 0$ also holds (the signs can be restored after solving this problem).
 Thus, instead of~\eqref{eq:8}, we solve

 The gradient of $d^*$ may be compactly written as